CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data Generation and Preprocessing

 \subsubsection{3.5\,GHz Coverage Maps}

-Using Sionna’s differentiable ray tracer, 3.5\,GHz propagation was simulated with isotropic Tx antennas located at the center of each building map.
-The simulator accounted for line-of-sight (LoS) paths, reflections, and diffractions, producing RSS values in dBm on a $128 \times 128$ grid, as shown in Fig.~\ref{fig:building_coverage}(b).
+Using Sionna’s ray tracer, 3.5\,GHz propagation is simulated with isotropic base station transmitter antennas located at the center of each building map.
+The simulator accounts for line-of-sight (LoS) paths, reflections, and diffractions, producing RSS values in dBm on a $128 \times 128$ grid $\mathbf{S}_c$, as shown in Fig.~\ref{fig:building_coverage}(b).
 Table~\ref{tab:sim_params} summarizes the key simulation parameters, including carrier frequency, antenna height, and spatial resolution.